raw31/GoogleSearchResultScrapper/README.md

 # GoogleSearchResultScrapper
-Hereby this code, you will be able to scrap the results of google search using Selenium-python.
+Using this, you will be able to scrap the results of google search using Selenium-python.

 Before that below are some of the housekeeping instructions regarding installations of packages.